 "Comparing systems of enslavement is imprecise and crass.
 Slavery in any period was and is a work of evil.
 Slavery of every kind creates untold suffering, degradation, and humiliation."

-Amen, Dr. Lynne, and praise be to God for your liberating vision and voice!
+Amen, Dr. Westfield, and praise be to God for your liberating vision and voice!
 We cannot heal, or follow Jesus into God's justice and love for all, without your ministry of courageous truth-telling.